How to Plant a Strawberry Patch That Continually Produces Fruit

 There's nothing quite like the taste of strawberries you've grown yourself.

-With patience, diligence, and the guidance provided in this article, you'll be well on your way to enjoying bountiful harvests from your very own strawberry patch.
+With patience, diligence, and the guidance provided in this guide, you'll be well on your way to enjoying bountiful harvests from your very own strawberry patch.